Body armor: History

 Many factors have affected the development of personal armor throughout human history.
 Significant factors in the development of armor include the economic and technological necessities of armor production.
-For instance full plate armor first appeared in Medieval Europe when water-powered trip hammers made the formation of plates faster and cheaper.
+For instance full plate armor first appeared in medieval Europe when water-powered trip hammers made the formation of plates faster and cheaper.
 At times the development of armor has run parallel to the development of increasingly effective weaponry on the battlefield, with armorers seeking to create better protection without sacrificing mobility.

 Ancient

 The first record of body armor in history was found on the Stele of Vultures in ancient Sumer in today's south Iraq.
-The oldest known Western armor is the Dendra panoply, dating from the Mycenaean Era around 1400 BC.
+The Dendra panoply, dating from the Mycenaean Era around 1400 BC is an early attestation of heavy plate armour.